Governance

 Differences between Governance and Management

-While governance and management are both essential for the efficient functioning of organizations, they differ mainly in their approach and focus:
+While governance and management are both essential for the efficient functioning of organizations, they differ significantly in their approach to problem solving and the scope of their actions.

 Level of Contact

-• Management: Has direct contact with the operations and the resources being managed.
-For example, a Production Manager directly controls resources, making decisions on production processes and shift planning based on immediate organizational needs.
+Management has direct contact with the operations and the resources being managed.
+For example, a line manager directly controls resources, making decisions on production processes and shift planning based on immediate organizational needs.

 Scope and Focus

-Despite the potential for overlap, distinguishing between governance and management is essential for understanding how organizations operate.
-Governance sets the stage for management activities by defining boundaries and establishing guidelines, while management executes within these confines to achieve operational goals.
-Both functions are crucial and must be effectively aligned to ensure organizational success and integrity.
-This clear delineation helps ensure that both governance and management needs are addressed, contributing to the overall health and effectiveness of the organization.
+Despite the potential for overlap, distinguishing between governance and management is essential for understanding how organizations function.
+Governance sets the foundation for management activities by defining boundaries and establishing guidelines, while management operates within these limits to achieve governance objectives.